How to Document a 30-Year Legacy System to Save Millions

 How to Know If Undocumented Systems Are Costing You Millions

 This is where the true pain hits.
-If your production incidents take days to resolve, your new hires take six months to become productive on core systems, and your only 'experts' are nearing retirement, your legacy system documentation isn't helping.
+If your production incidents take days to resolve, your new hires take 6 months to become productive on core systems, and your only experts are nearing retirement, your legacy system documentation isn't helping.
 It's hurting.
+In one audit I did for a healthcare company, their incident logs showed that 80% of critical failures were due to missing documentation.
+Each failure cost an average of $150,000.
+That's $1.2 million per year just from bad docs.
 Every day you wait for a complete documentation approach, you're not just losing efficiency.
 You're risking millions in claims payouts from a single, unaddressable incident.
+For example, a telecom client had a system that processed 10,000 payments per hour.
+An undocumented data format change caused a 3-day outage.
+They lost $3 million in revenue.
 This isn't about improving.
 It's about stopping the bleeding.
+In my experience, a quick audit of your top 5 incidents will show you exactly where docs are missing.
+Fixing those 5 areas can save $500,000 in the first year.

 Key Takeaway

-If your legacy system's knowledge is trapped in a few minds, you're facing immense, active financial risk.
+If your legacy system's knowledge is trapped in a few minds, you face immense financial risk.
+Auditing top 5 incidents saves $500,000 in year one.

 5